Watchtower (song)

-"Watchtower" is the fifth single by British rapper Devlin, and the lead single from his second studio album, A Moving Picture (2013).
+"Watchtower" is a song by British rapper Devlin, released as the lead single from his second studio album, A Moving Picture (2013).
 The song features British singer-songwriter Ed Sheeran and was produced by Labrinth.
 "Watchtower" was released on 16 August 2012 and entered the UK Singles Chart on 26 August 2012 at number 7, becoming Devlin's highest-charting single and first top 10 hit and Sheeran's fifth top 10 hit.
 The song samples the main chorus line from Bob Dylan's "All Along the Watchtower".
 It also borrows Jimi Hendrix's riff from the guitarist's cover.

 Use in media

-It was used in the 2013 action-comedy film, 2 Guns.
+It was used in the 2013 action-comedy film 2 Guns.
 The instrumental was also used as the main theme for the series The Young Pope and the final one third of its sequel, The New Pope.
 It was also used in early promotional trailers for the Amazon Prime streaming television series Tom Clancy's Jack Ryan, which was released in 2018.
+It was used in the AppleTv film, "The Gorge" 2025 (Instrumental version).